Machine Learning in Orbit Estimation: a Survey: Orbit Prediction

-Using the current methodology two types of errors exist when doing Orbit Propagation: satellite force model's errors and measurement errors.
-The first error type relates to simplifications in the model, such as Earth's Gravitational harmonics model, or unknown information specific to the RSO, such as shape, attitude or cross-sectional area.
-Measurement errors are all errors associated with the difference between the real state of the satellite (such as position and velocity) and the measured state, including numerical truncation errors, as well as other navigation errors caused by clock accuracy or coordinate systems precision.
-In Figure \ref{fig:errors} we can see a summary of the error sources in orbit prediction, as presented by \cite{Luo2017} and \cite{Lei2017}.
+Using the current methodology, two types of errors exist when making Orbit Propagation: satellite force model errors and measurement errors.
+The first error type relates to simplifications in the model, such as Earth's Gravitational harmonics model, or unknown information specific to the RSO, such as shape, attitude, or cross-sectional area.
+Measurement errors are all errors associated with the difference between the actual state of the satellite (such as position and velocity) and the measured state, including numerical truncation errors, as well as other navigation errors caused by clock accuracy or coordinate systems precision.
+In Figure~\ref{fig:errors}, we can see a summary of the error sources in Orbit Prediction, as presented by~\citet{Luo2017} and~\citet{Lei2017}.

-In recent years, data-driven techniques were used to tackle both sides of the problem, either employing machine learning to improve the model's representation of reality or to mitigate the errors caused by numerical solutions and linear assumptions.
-Levit and Marshall \cite{Levit2011} showed that when using a sufficient number of TLE's, they could be used as pseudo-observations to fit a high-precision special perturbations numerical propagator.
+In recent years, data-driven techniques have been used to tackle both sides of the problem, either employing machine learning to improve the model's representation of reality or mitigating the errors caused by numerical solutions and linear assumptions.
+Levit and Marshall~\cite{Levit2011} showed that when using a sufficient number of TLEs, they could be used as pseudo-observations to fit a high-precision special perturbations numerical propagator.
 This method was applied to a set of satellites, and the OP error was reduced from 1.5 km/day to 0.1 km/day.
-This work shows that past information can be leveraged to improve orbit prediction, which is a key factor for any machine learning setup.
-This work was closely followed by \cite{Bennett2012}, in which the same method was applied, alongside a bias correction function.
-Similarly, other authors \cite{Sang2017,SANJUAN2017254} have shown improvement of the SGP4 prediction using error correction functions, based on prediction error periodicity.
+This work shows that past information can be leveraged to improve Orbit Prediction, which is a key factor for any Machine Learning setup.
+This work was closely followed by~\citet{Bennett2012}, in which the same method was applied alongside a bias correction function.
+Similarly, other authors~\cite{Sang2017,SANJUAN2017254} have shown improvement in the SGP4 prediction using error correction functions based on prediction error periodicity.